astra-media/self-driven-rccar-arduino/README.md

-The goal of this project was to seek and find predefined object autonomously by using an rc car.
+The goal of this project was to seek and find predefined object autonomously by using a rc car.
 The rc-car is meant to act like a pet dog.

 Parts required:
 * rc-car (servos to steer & speed control)